 The Far-Reaching Impact of Terrorism

 Within terrorism lies the word terror, and terrorism refers to the use of violence to invoke fear and to compromise the safety and security of people.
-Acts of terrorism are deliberate and intentionally aimed at civilians or public figures, which can result in intense community feelings of helplessness, fear, anger, and depression.
+Acts of terrorism are can result in intense community feelings of helplessness, fear, anger, and depression.

 September 11, 2011, America’s largest single terrorist attack, impacted tens of thousands of people.
 These included direct victims, loved ones, rescue workers, colleagues, friends, emergency medical and healthcare providers, and media personnel.
-After two months of the incident, PTSD rates in nearby New York cities prevalence hovered around 8%, and depression was around 10%.
+Six months after the incident, PTSD rates in New York increased for those directly affected by 9/11.
 Two years later, up to 201% of employees working in the Pentagon were found to have PTSD.

 Terrorism can also seriously impact children and their mental health.
-Research from the British Journal of Psychiatry reported that up to 60% of New York parents reported that their child displayed post-traumatic stress reactions six weeks after the September 11 attacks.
+A child development study, found that 28% of school children displayed post-traumatic stress reactions after the September 11 attacks.